 Since winning the award in 2014, she has been given various opportunities to grow as a professional, provide input in decision making, and to present at a number of professional conferences.
 Among her learning opportunities was being selected in 2017 for a fellowship at the Lowell Milken Center for Unsung Heroes which was a truly transformative experience.
 Harvala loves to connect with other educators and believes that it is through collaboration that we can transform education for our students and create lasting change.
 She has been blessed to collaborate with teachers on some exciting projects and welcomes the opportunity to work with anyone that wants to help students to see their value, find their voice, and connect with the world.

-“Great teachers don’t teach what to think; they teach how to think, solve problems and communicate.”..." (read more)
+“Great teachers don’t teach what to think; they..." (read more)

 Nov 10, 2014